dmae97/roblex-studio-mcp-server/README.md

       messages: [
         {
           role: "user",
-          content: "Can you help me create a platformer game in Roblex Studio?"
+          content: "Can you help me create a platformer game in Roblox Studio?"
         }
       ],
       tool_choice: "auto",